 Yorkshire Christmas pie

-The pie is designed to be presented at the table as a glorious hand raised pie that’s heavily decorated.
+The pie, the one in the image was created by food historian Ivan Day, is designed to be presented at the table as a glorious hand raised pie that’s heavily decorated.
 Inside is a big bird, stuffed with a smaller bird etc etc – think of it as an edible Russian doll covered with elaborately decorated pastry.

 The Art of Cookery by Hannah Glasse (1740) gives a recipe for the pie using ‘whatever sort of wild fowl you can get’ alongside four pounds of butter and four bushels of flour for the pastry – which seems like rather a lot to me.